wylswz/wylswz.github.io/KnowledgeTechnology/KTReview.md

     - Compute similarity between each neighbour and target item
     - Select k most similar neighbours
     - Predict ratings for the target item
+- **Challenges**
+    - Few data each user
+    - Too many items to choose from
+    - New user no data
+    - Few recommendation to propose
+    - Large dataset

 ## Rule mining